WHAS Crusade for Children History

 2019

-Grammy-nominated “Brewgrass” band Gary Brewer and the Kentucky Ramblers headlined the 66th WHAS Crusade for Children.
+Grammy-nominated “Brewgrass” band Gary Brewer and the Kentucky Ramblers headlined the 66th WHAS Crusade For Children.

 June 1, 2019